Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Penguins, Poo and Populations.md

 **Counting when we can't count** - How can we count the number of penguins, there's far too many?
 Investigate several ecological techniques to use statistics to help us out.

-Last initially checked on 2026-01-11 by Henry Warburton (hw653@cam.ac.uk) and double-checked on
+Last initially checked on 2026-01-11 by Henry Warburton (hw653@cam.ac.uk) and double-checked on 2026-01-12 by Leah Helm (lkh53@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->